 Can I Buy Land Now and Build Later?

-If they do, that’s completely fine too.
-Home construction loans can allow the borrower to buy both the land and construct a home, all at the same time.
+Yes, you absolutely can.
+Home construction loans can allow the borrower to buy both the land and construct a home at the same time.
 This scenario may be a bit more efficient in the long run - saving some fees and doing one closing - as compared to buying the land first and then building.
 But it's important to be financially prepared.
 That typically means having a good nest egg and savings.
 Also, you'll need to have your house plans all sorted out and a builder all lined up to start right away.

 Is there anything else you'd like to share with us?